* In Reykjavík, Iceland *

 Just pre-order it along with your camp ticket, and then pay for it in cash when you pick it up at the camp.
 Binding, gentleman’s agreement. :-)

 As always, your camp ticket includes a free camp t-shirt.
 Just select your size when booking and we’ll make sure the shirt is ready for you when you arrive at camp.
 Above is the design for our 2019 Iceland camp – we’ll come up with a new one for 2020!

 BOOK YOUR SPOT

 Golden Circle sightseeing tour €59

-Availability: MEDIUM (More than half of tickets booked)
+Availability: MEDIUM (Less than 60 tickets left)